bradleyjkemp/grpc-tools/README.md

 grpc-dump --port=12345

 # in another terminal, run your application pointing it at the proxy
+# Warning: if your application connects to a localhost/127.0.0.1 address then proxy settings
+# are usually ignored.
+To fix this you can use a service like https://readme.localtest.me
 http_proxy=http://localhost:12345 my-app

 # all the requests made by the application will be logged to standard output in the grpc-dump window e.g.